mikolalysenko/cs558-technology/lecture-4-canvas.md

 Doing this is a bit slow and also destroys the children of whatever element we are updating (breaking any references or listeners that we might have hooked onto the page).
 To avoid this, the DOM also exposes several more structured interfaces which give more precise control over the structure of the document.

-For example, to create a new element we can use the `document.createElement` method:
+For example, to create a new element we can use the [`document.createElement` method](https://developer.mozilla.org/en-US/docs/Web/API/document.createElement):

 ```javascript
 var testParagraph = document.createElement("p")
 ```

 createElement takes a string which represents the type of the element to create.
-Initially created elements are not part of the document, and have to be inserted using any of the following methods:
+Initially created elements are not part of the document, and have to be inserted using either the [appendChild](https://developer.mozilla.org/en-US/docs/Web/API/Node.appendChild) or the [insertBefore](https://developer.mozilla.org/en-US/docs/Web/API/Node.insertBefore) functions:

 ```javascript
 element.appendChild(testParagraph)            //Appends testParagraph to the end of element's children list